NetApp (NTAP)

 Why There Are Better Opportunities Than NetApp

-Data storage company NetApp (NASDAQ:NTAP) missed Wall Street’s revenue expectations in Q4 CY2024 as sales rose 2.2% year on year to $1.64 billion.
-On the other hand, the company expects next quarter’s revenue to be around $1.73 billion, close to analysts’ estimates.
-Its non-GAAP profit of $1.91 per share was in line with analysts’ consensus estimates.
+Data storage company NetApp (NASDAQ:NTAP) announced better-than-expected revenue in Q1 CY2025, with sales up 3.8% year on year to $1.73 billion.
+On the other hand, next quarter’s revenue guidance of $1.53 billion was less impressive, coming in 4.5% below analysts’ estimates.
+Its non-GAAP profit of $1.93 per share was 1.8% above analysts’ consensus estimates.

-• Adjusted EPS guidance for the full year is $7.22 at the midpoint, missing analyst estimates by 1.5%
+• Adjusted EPS guidance for the upcoming financial year 2026 is $7.75 at the midpoint, beating analyst estimates by 0.6%

 Company Overview

-NetApp's business is built around two main segments: Hybrid Cloud and Public Cloud.
-The Hybrid Cloud segment offers unified data storage solutions that help customers modernize their data centers with hardware and software that can handle various types of data.
-The Public Cloud segment provides cloud storage and operations services delivered primarily as-a-service.
+NetApp's business is organized into two main segments: Hybrid Cloud and Public Cloud.
+The Hybrid Cloud segment offers unified data storage solutions that help customers modernize their data centers with hardware and software that supports file, block, and object storage.
+Its flagship product is the ONTAP operating system, which powers NetApp's storage arrays and includes features like ransomware protection, data transport, and storage efficiency capabilities.

 4. Hardware & Infrastructure